Smollett case could jeopardize career of top prosecutor

-CHICAGO (AP) - The decision by a grand jury to restore charges against Jussie Smollett could jeopardize the career of the first black woman to hold Chicago’s top law enforcement job.
+CHICAGO (AP) - The decision by a grand jury to restore charges against Jussie Smollett could bedevil the reelection bid of the first black woman to hold Chicago’s top law enforcement job and potentially alter the trajectory of a prosecutor once seen as a rising star in Illinois politics.

 The indictment drew a stinging public response from Kim Foxx, who quickly raised the specter of a conspiracy against her.
-Foxx’s statement was also an acknowledgement that the renewed case accusing Smollett of staging a racist, anti-gay attack on himself could undermine her bid for a second term as Cook County state’s attorney.
+Foxx’s statement was also an acknowledgement that the renewed case accusing Smollett of staging a racist, anti-gay attack on himself could undermine her quest for a second term as Cook County state’s attorney.

 The indictment issued Tuesday was ushered in by a special prosecutor who reviewed the decision by Foxx’s office 11 months ago to abruptly drop the initial charges against Smollett.
 That decision was unjustified, he said, in part because the evidence against Smollett seemed overwhelming and because he was not required to admit that the attack was a hoax.

-Questions still linger about whether Foxx, 47, acted improperly by speaking to a Smollett relative and a onetime aide of former First Lady Michelle Obama before the charges were dropped, or by weighing in on the case after recusing herself.
-The special prosecutor said he planned to submit a report on whether there was wrongdoing by prosecutors in coming months.
+The 47-year-old Fox is still widely considered the front-runner and the odds-on favorite to win.
+But questions still linger about whether she acted improperly by speaking to a Smollett relative and a onetime aide of former first lady Michelle Obama before the charges were dropped, or by weighing in on the case after recusing herself.
+The special prosecutor said he planned to submit a report on whether there was wrongdoing by county prosecutors in coming months.

 Foxx’s campaign released a statement Tuesday that referred to then-FBI Director James Comey’s decision in 2016 to briefly reopen an investigation of Hillary Clinton’s emails shortly before the presidential election that Donald Trump won.